Hist 300 Emperors, Bishops, and Barbarians

 Throughout this course, some of the major issues in the study of the city of Rome in this transitory period are more closely examined.
 History is never a single-minded and uniform matter.
 The various contributions of numerous scholars, along with the use of the textbook of Peter Brown, are all intended to stimulate the mind to ask further questions, and to start thinking into only few of all the possible directions towards possible answers – or mere hypotheses.
 Primary sources, as well as secondary literature from a variety of disciplinary perspectives, reveal the drama of the history, society, politics, and culture of the City of Rome.
 This course is focused on evaluating the validity of various theories, research findings, and attitudes related to issues such as “decline and fall”, “continuity and change”, et cetera.

 The key objective of this course is to survey the history of the ancient city of Rome in the period of Late Antiquity and the Early Middle Ages.
 One of the main problems concerning the studies of Rome and of the Ancient World in general is always one of evidence.
 Also in this particular case one has to rely on biased, and often fragmented literary sources.
 Archaeology and epigraphy supplement the literary evidence, but also provide information that partly stands completely on its own.
 All the evidence has to be weighed with extreme care and consideration.
 At the end of this course, students are expected to be aware of all the problems and debates concerning a few key themes taken from this time span, and the sensitivities regarding the evidence at hand.
 They need to demonstrate an understanding of the working of historical mechanisms.
-They need to be able to evaluate and critically analyse this historical period, having acquired a set of skills to scrutinize the available source material.
-They need to demonstrate that they are able to comprehend, paraphrase, summarise, and contextualise both the primary sources and the discussions centred around them.
+They need to be able to evaluate and critically analyze this historical period, having acquired a set of skills to scrutinize the available source material.
+They need to demonstrate that they are able to comprehend, paraphrase, summarize, and contextualize both the primary sources and the discussions centered around them.

 Procedures and Policies

 Emperors, Bishops, Barbarians meets twice a week.
 It is expected of students to contribute in a significant way to this course.
 They are responsible for completing all of the assigned readings, according to the schedule attached to this syllabus.
-Class discussions and activities (including on-site meetings in the centre of the City of Rome) encourage students to generate their own ideas, hypotheses, opinions, theories, questions, and proposals; and develop strategies for seeking and synthesizing information to support an argument, make a decision, or resolve a problem.
+Class discussions and activities (including on-site meetings in the center of the City of Rome) encourage students to generate their own ideas, hypotheses, opinions, theories, questions, and proposals; and develop strategies for seeking and synthesizing information to support an argument, make a decision, or resolve a problem.
 This course has no prerequisites and assumes no prior knowledge of Roman and or Early Mediaeval history, or indeed of the Latin language.
 It is intended that students acquire a basic knowledge and understanding of the historical background and facts of ancient Rome, as well as that of the working of historical mechanisms, as described above.

 It is strongly recommended to take notes, both when reading and listening.
 These notes are an indispensable part of studying and learning, often the best means to anchor your thoughts with true understanding, transform opinion into knowledge, and establish comprehension rooted in memory.
 Writing is learning – with half as much effort.